realm/realm-js/README.md

 ## License

-Realm JS and [Realm Core](https://github.com/realm/realm-core) is published under the Apache License 2.0.
+Realm JS and [Realm Core](https://github.com/realm/realm-core) are published under the Apache License 2.0.

 **This product is not being made available to any person located in Cuba, Iran, North Korea, Sudan, Syria or the Crimea region, or to any other person that is